János Esterházy: Critical year: 1938

 After the Munich Agreement the situation in Slovakia became radicalized and the democratic system collapsed.
 Beside HSĽS, only the German Party and Esterházy's United Hungarian Party remained legal.
-In rigged elections in November 1938, HSĽS placed Esterházy in an attractive 17th place on "common list of candidates" and he thus became a member of new Slovak Assembly.
+In the rigged elections in November 1938, HSĽS placed Esterházy in an attractive 17th place on "common list of candidates" and he thus became a member of the new Slovak Assembly.

 In December 1938, he visited Poland again.
-According to memoir of Polish diplomatic corps and politician, Jan Szembek, Esterházy judged the results of the First Vienna Award as insufficient.
-He complained also of the failure with regard to a planned action against Trans-Carpathian Ruthenia (still part of Czechoslovakia), which was subsequently attacked on 20 November 1938 by terrorist groups of Polish and Hungarian voluntaries (they performed several diversion actions against Czechoslovakia with the goal of her destabilization).
-Esterházy declared that it necessary to prepare new "energic decisions" and promised his personal engagement in regard to Carpathian Ruthenia and in favour of Hungary.
+According to the memoir of a member of the Polish diplomatic corps and politician, Jan Szembek, Esterházy judged the results of the First Vienna Award as insufficient.
+He complained also about the failure of a planned action against Trans-Carpathian Ruthenia (still part of Czechoslovakia), which was subsequently attacked on 20 November 1938 by terrorist groups of the Polish and Hungarian voluntaries (they performed several diversion actions against Czechoslovakia with the goal of its destabilization).
+Esterházy declared that it was necessary to prepare new "energic decisions" and promised his personal engagement with regard to Carpathian Ruthenia and in favor of Hungary.
 He also noted that such actions would be secured by his parliamentary immunity.

-On 23 January 1939, the autonomous Slovak government created a commission which was to propose the first anti-Jewish laws.
-On 26 January, Esterházy advised Hungarian government to adopt anti-Jewish law faster or in more radical form than Slovakia.
-This, he believed, would strengthen the position of Hungary in support of her claim to Slovakia after the disintegration of Czechoslovakia.
-In his report he expressed the wish that "thus we can hopefully achieve that Berlin will turn away from them completely and we will benefit if Berlin decides to solve Czechoslovak issue definitely".
+On 23 January 1939, the autonomous Slovak government created a commission that was the first to propose anti-Jewish laws.
+On 26 January, Esterházy advised the Hungarian government to adopt anti-Jewish laws faster and in a more radical form than in Slovakia.
+This, he believed, would strengthen the position of Hungary in support of its claim to Slovakia lands after the disintegration of Czechoslovakia.
+In his report he expressed the wish that "thus we can hopefully achieve that Berlin will turn away from them completely and we will benefit if Berlin decides to solve the Czechoslovak issue definitely".

-He published a daily, Új Hírek (fresh news) in Bratislava, but it was banned and Esterházy fell under police surveillance.
-Later he established a new daily, the Magyar Hírlap (Hungarian newspaper) in which he urged the necessity for land reform in the annexed territory.
+Esterházy published a daily paper, Új Hírek (In English: Fresh News) in Bratislava, but it was banned and Esterházy fell under police surveillance.
+Later he published a new daily, the Magyar Hírlap (Hungarian Newspaper) in which he urged the necessity for land reform in the annexed territory.

 Slovak Republic (1939-1945)

 Activities in the Assembly

-The First Slovak Republic was founded as a secondary product of Nazi aggression against Czechoslovakia on March 14, 1939.
-Esterházy tried to persuade Nazis that Slovaks are for unity with Hungary during his visit in Berlin in February 1939, but he officially welcomed the establishment of "independent" Slovakia in a radio speech.
-He presented creation of the new state as a liberation from "Czech slavery" or from "Czech yoke" as he did on the first anniversary.
-Shortly after breakup of Czechoslovakia, Slovakia was attacked by Hungary without declaration of war.
-Head of Hungarian military intelligence Rezső Andorka states in his memoir that he met with Esterházy day before Hungarian attack and Esterházy expressed great enthusiasm to this idea.
+The First Slovak Republic was founded as a secondary product of Nazi aggression against Czechoslovakia on 14 March 1939.
+Esterházy tried to persuade Nazis that Slovaks supported unity with Hungary during his visit in Berlin in February 1939, but he officially welcomed the establishment of "independent" Slovakia in a radio speech.
+He presented the creation of the new state as a liberation from "Czech slavery" or from the "Czech yoke" as he did on the first anniversary.
+Shortly after the breakup of Czechoslovakia, Slovakia was attacked by Hungary without a declaration of war.
+The head of Hungarian military intelligence Rezső Andorka states in his memoir that he met with Esterházy the day before the Hungarian attack and Esterházy expressed his great enthusiasm for this idea.